ananta-pradipta/GNN-equivariance-invariance/README.md

 $$

-followed by a pointwise nonlinearity.\
+followed by a pointwise nonlinearity.

-For a permutation matrix P:
+For a permutation matrix $P$:

 $$
 \hat{A}' = P \hat{A} P^\top, \quad \hat{D}' = P \hat{D} P^\top